Nmension/nmension.github.io/_posts/2025-06-27-nvidia-report.md

     </div>
 </div>

 From the revenue structure of the two periods, we see that net income has substantially increased, from 27.2 % on average between 2019 & 2023 to 45.0 % in 2024-2025, or a positive difference of 17.8 points between periods. <br />

 This is explained by the improvement of the internal cost components of the revenue, though the external ones deteriorated (Taxes and interests): COGS went from 38.7 % to 30.0 % (an -8.7 points difference), and OpEx went from 34.0 % to 20.9 % (-13.1 points) while Taxes and interests rose from less than 0.1 % to 4.2 % (+4.1 points); we get: 17.8 % =~ 8.7 + 13.1 - 4.1

 Though these results could be seen as promising, we have to keep in mind that they are about percentages and therefore incomplete to solely interpret by themselves.
-If we keep in mind the growth difference in revenue and compare it to the improvement of the cost structure for the same periods, the latter loses a part of its appeal, though we can affirm that Nvidia is still more efficient nowadays than in the past.
+If we keep in mind the growth difference in revenue and compare it to the improvement of the cost structure for the same periods, the latter loses a part of its appeal, though _we can affirm that Nvidia is still more efficient nowadays than in the past_.

 ### **III.
-Valuation vs Fundamentals**
+Fundamentals against Valuation**
+In this section, we compare internal value indicators against external ones to understand the value's current relationship between these aspects.

+  - As a more insightful indicator than Market Capitalization (MC) alone, I selected Enterprise Value (EV) as an in-between internal and external indicator, as it also takes into account the capital structure of the company.
+Here's its formula:

+$$
+Enterprise\ Value\ = \text{average Market Cap} + \text{Total Debt} - \text{Cash and Cash Equivalents}
+$$

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.liquid loading="eager" path="assets/img/nvidia_table_2_valuations.png" title="table 2: Valuations Vs Fundamentals" class="img-fluid rounded z-depth-1" %}
+        {% include figure.liquid loading="eager" path="assets/img/nvidia_table_2_valuations.png" title="table 2: Fundamentals Vs Valuations" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>

-What we see from the table above is that before the boom of the Data center AI segment of the company (2023 and prior), for three out of four years, EV and market cap both skyrocketed while net income lagged behind.
+What we see from the table above is that before the boom of the Data center AI segment of the company (2023 and prior), for three out of four years, enterprise value and market cap both skyrocketed while net income lagged behind. <br />
 This is a potential bubble indicator, as it signals that market expectations were decoupled from reality, suggesting some type of investor exuberance at the time. <br />

-However, in 2024, the situation got inverted as EV and MC growth percentages were 3 times lower than the net income's.
+However, in 2024, the situation got inverted because EV and MC growth percentages were 3 times lower than the net income's, implying some kind of undervaluation for that time.

+As the data for the company's Total Debt & Cash and Cash Equivalents for 2025 isn't available yet, I couldn't estimate EV to make the same comparison and see if the 2024 trend holds or is only transient.

 ### **IV.
 Balance Sheet Fragility**